peethahemanthkumar/Guns-Loadout-using-Collections/README.md

 # Guns-Loadout-using-Collections
-A simple project where Collections is used to store data and perform some operations on the data
+A simple project where Collections is used to store data and perform operations on the data
 <br>

 <h2>Technologies used : </h2>